MichaelThamm/autonomous-drone/README.md

 ![wiring-diagram](electrical-design/wiring-diagram.png)

 # TODO
-* Determine center of mass, Add Y-adapter to CAD
+* Create a venv called "autonomous-quadcopter" and freeze the requirements and install in venv
-* Build a Python program skeleton.
+* Determine ESC to CUAV V5 Nano comms

 # Purchase Links
 * _Prices are tax included_